-Is it true that eating small, regular meals is the right way to build muscle – or can you just stick to three meals a day?
-Nutritionist Christine Bailey has the answer
+Do you often find yourself wondering: how often should I eat to gain muscle?
+Or maybe you’ve heard that eating small, regular meals is the right way to build muscle – but can you just stick to three meals a day?
+Nutritionist Christine Bailey is here to help…

 One of the reasons more frequent meals with protein may be helpful for muscle building, is that our bodies can only absorb a certain amount of protein each hour.
-This means consuming more protein in the same meal may not result in any greater gains.
-One study using whey protein found that 20 grams of protein was almost equally effective at elevating protein synthesis rates as 40 grams.
+That means consuming more protein in the same meal may not result in any greater gains.